 Denise accepted the position of Executive Director of Musicopia in 2005 after a long history with the organization as a Board Member, succeeding her mother, Musicopia founder Welthie Fitzgerald.
 Denise is a violinist and equestrian rider.
-Prior to her work with Musicopia, she worked in health care administration, and holds a Master’s degree in Nursing Administration with honors from Villanova University and a Bachelor’s degree in Nursing from Widener University.
+Prior to her work with Musicopia, she worked in health care administration.
+She holds a Master’s degree in Nursing Administration with honors from Villanova University and a Bachelor’s degree in Nursing from Widener University.
 An active volunteer, she has served on the Board of the Main Line Youth Chamber Orchestra and the Community Performing Arts Center.
-Denise and her long time partner Susan have 7 children, all of whom play a string instrument.
+Denise and her long-time partner Susan have 7 children, all of whom play a string instrument.
 Denise’s personal interest in working for Musicopia rests on her passionate belief that every child deserves the opportunity to play an instrument.
-She also knows from first hand experience how sustained engagement with music helps children build the skills they need to be successful in life.
+She also knows from first-hand experience how sustained engagement with music helps children build the skills they need to be successful in life.

 Caitlyn started working with Musicopia in August 2016 after earning a M.A in Professional and Business Communication from La Salle University.
 Caitlyn also completed her undergraduate studies at La Salle, focusing her education on both communication and the study of music.
 During this time, she successfully completed an internship with 93.3 WMMR and later accepted a part-time position with their Promotions Department.
-Caitlyn was thrilled to begin working with Musicopia as the organization encompasses many of the La Sallian values that she holds true to her heart.
-Music has an uncanny way of bringing together people from all different walks of life and Caitlyn is grateful for the opportunity to bring musical experiences to youths in Philadelphia.
+Caitlyn is thrilled to be part of the Musicopia team, as the organization encompasses many of the La Sallian values that she holds true to her heart; such as concern for the poor and social justice, respect for the dignity of all persons, and belief in quality education for all students.
+Music has an uncanny way of bringing together people from all different walks of life, and Caitlyn is grateful for the opportunity to bring musical experiences to young people in Philadelphia.

 Joan brings to Musicopia some greatly-valued experience as both an accountant for a law firm and a controller for a homecare franchise, Visiting Angels.
 Joan served as Vice President of Springfield Township’s School Board, as Co-Chair of their Annual Book Fair, and as a thoughtful strategic planner.
 She has always been interested in anything that encourages students to stay in school and stands behind Musicopia’s ability to engage disenfranchised youth.
 Joan has a B.A. from the University of New Hampshire and an M.S. from the University of Massachusetts.

-Juliette became the Director of Individual Giving in 2011 and is very happy to be part of the Musicopia team.
+Juliette joined the Musicopia team in 2011.
 She held fundraising and administrative positions at The Asia Society and Manhattan Theater Club in New York and at Cornell University in Ithaca.
 She has worked at The John F. Kennedy Center for the Performing Arts in Washington, D.C., the Royal National Theater in London, the New York International Festival for the Arts, and the Eugene O’Neill Theater Center in Waterford, CT.
 As a volunteer, Juliette served for many years as the Cultural Arts Chair for the PTO at Hillside Elementary School in Berwyn and as a member of DELTA (Districts Educating and Learning Through the Arts), an association of cultural arts representatives from several suburban school districts and schools outside of Philadelphia.
 She holds a Masters of Business Administration from Cornell University and a Bachelor of Arts degree from Yale University.
 Having been lucky enough to be involved in the arts all her life, Juliette has seen the power they have to open and change hearts and minds; build self-confidence and self-esteem; foster cooperation, partnership, and teamwork; and nurture the soul.
-Juliette shares a passion with her colleagues that every child deserves the opportunity to experience music and the arts to grow into a happy, resilient, whole person.

 Leslie Malmed Macedo is a seasoned arts administrator with a focus on traditional and classical music and dance.
 She has served on the staffs of the World Music Institute (1999-2008), Flamenco Vivo Carlota Santana (2008-2011), Dance Theatre Etcetera (2011-2014) and the Philadelphia Folklore Project (2014-2016).
 In 2001, Leslie co-founded Mamadêlê Productions, a company that arranges performances and educational programs that present the music, dance and martial arts of Bahia, Brazil.
 She has served on the board of Dance USA (2009-2011) and joined the board of International Ballet Exchange in 2014.
 Throughout her career Leslie has worked with internationally acclaimed artists from around the world, arranging performances and educational programs at major performing arts centers and educational institutions throughout the United States and Canada.
 She was part of the curatorial team that co-produced the Cultural Olympiad in Greece, curated artists for the Nat Geo children’s tv series Ma Mirabelle as well as educational performance series at the Juilliard School and Baruch College.
 Born and raised in Philadelphia, Leslie received a BA from NYU’s Gallatin School where she studied Ethnomusicology and International Politics.